percona/percona-server/doc/source/management/backup_locks.rst

    * - Default
      - Off

-When used together with the :ref:`--single-transaction` option, the option makes ``mysqldump`` issue ``LOCK TABLES FOR BACKUP`` before starting the dump operation to prevent unsafe statements that would normally result in an inconsistent backup.
+When used together with the `--single-transaction` option, the option makes ``mysqldump`` issue ``LOCK TABLES FOR BACKUP`` before starting the dump operation to prevent unsafe statements that would normally result in an inconsistent backup.